bdurand/factory_bot_any_instance/README.md

   create_list(:comment, :blog_post => post, :user => any(:user))
 ```

-The `any` method will create a new object using the specified factory the first time it is called and then return that same object every time thereafter.
+The `any` method will return an object using the specified factory with default attributes.
+On the first invocation of `any` it will create the object; on subsequent calls it will return the same object.

 You can also use the `any` method in your factory definitions so that the factory will re-use an associated record by default.
-This can help speed up a test suite that's already been written and gotten slower over time due to a cascade of records being created on every test without having to rewrite every test case.
-Note that you must include the `any` call inside a block in your factory so that it will only get evaluated at runtime.
-Be careful with this method, though, because it could slow down your test suite if you make use of the `build` method since it will insert the `any` defined objects into the database instead of just into memory.
+This can make your tests much cleaner when the models get more complicated with layers of required associations.
+It can also help speed up a test suite that's already been written and gotten slower without having to rewrite every test case.

 ```ruby
 FactoryGirl.define do